scotthibbs/FDLog_Enhanced/README.md

 	Major update and rearrangement of the GUI

 __ Moved main program code to be more readable, grouped all the grids together.
- 86 The log window will now reprint when it recieves a delete record from another node. - Scott Hibbs KD4SIR
+ 86 The log window will now reprint when it recieves a deleteq record from another node. - Scott Hibbs KD4SIR
- 87 left arrow act like backspace instead of nothing. - Scott Hibbs KD4SIR
-__ QST messages now allow upper case characters in them.
+ 87 left arrow act like backspace instead of nothing. - Scott Hibbs KD4SIR __ QST messages now allow upper case characters in them.
  88 Added an "All CW", "All Digital" and "All Phone" log choice in the logs menu - Scott Hibbs KD4SIR
  89 CW and Digital scores are now separated instead of adding together. - Scott Hibbs KD4SIR